 BB&T Bank offers a range of certificate of deposit (CD) accounts, including ones designed to help you save for college or a home purchase.
 You can open a standard CD for terms stretching from just seven days to five years.
 So these CDs may be good for people with short-term savings needs or those investing for specific goals.
 But across its suite of CDs, the bank doesn’t offer the best CD rates.
 Still, these CDs may appeal to customers who value the convenience of having access to physical branches and face-to-face customer service.
 Interest is compounded daily and credited monthly.
 All CDs renew at maturity, or the end of their terms, under the same conditions set forth in your initial contract.

 It’s important to note that BB&T CD rates may change on a daily basis, which is why the firm doesn’t publish all its rates online.
-To give you an estimate, the following refers to rates as of June 1, 2018, based on calls made to multiple BB&T branches.

 7-Day To 60-Month CDs